 you will need a lot more space than a host that only keeps 1-4 days

 So the size might be zero, less than 50 megabytes, or more than

 10 gigabytes (or more; consider Apache access logs on a busy server).

 Other partitions have similar considerations.
 You may need no separate partition at all, a very small one, or a huge one.
 If you have a separate partition for your database files, how much data do you plan to keep on-line?
 For a web server's files, is this a home user's hobby web server, or a training site with gigabytes of video clips?
-If you don't have a separate partition to hold crash dumps these end up in the swap partition, so that must be at least as big as your physical RAM and should be more.
-(This is needed to support hibernate and crash dumps too; the system needs to store a complete copy of the physical memory, in addition to whatever swap space is already in use.)
-To support hibernation, Red Hat recommends twice the amount of physical RAM for RHEL7.
+If you don't have a separate partition to hold crash dumps, these end up in the swap partition, so that must be at least as big as your physical RAM and should be more.
+(This is needed to support hibernate too; the system needs to store a complete copy of the physical memory, in addition to whatever swap space is already in use.)
+To support hibernation, Red Hat recommends up to twice the amount of physical RAM for RHEL7.
 (For a home PC or classroom computer, you probably don't use much if any swap space normally, so you could probably configure less than that.)